Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/02_CPE.md

 the Cray Compiling Environment (module `cce`), GNU Compiler Collection (module `gcc`), the AMD Optimizing Compiler for CPUs (module `aocc`) and the ROCm LLVM-based compilers (module `amd`) are available.
-On other HPE Cray systems, you may also find the Intel compilers or on systems with NVIDIA GPUS, the NVIDIA HPC compilers.
+On other HPE Cray systems, you may also find the Intel compilers or on systems with NVIDIA GPUs, the NVIDIA HPC compilers.

 The target architectures for CPU and GPU are also selected through modules, so it is better to not use compiler options such as `-march=native`.
 This makes cross compiling also easier.